m4r35n357/VisualOptimizers/README.md

 # Simple Gradient-free optimizers

-Currently just two candidates:
+Currently just two _real_ candidates:

-* Nelder-Mead
+* Nelder-Mead (using "dual" regular initial simplexes)
-* Spiral Optimization
+* Spiral Optimization (using "dual" rotations)

-Presented for application in local or global optimization in up to 8 dimensions.
+Presented for application in local or global optimization in up to 16 dimensions.
+There is also a "random" optimizer (with no OpenGL visualization) to use as a base-line.

 ## Pure c99 (plus optional 3D OpenGL visualization)